Gray135/customer-engagement-strategy/README.md

-# Customer Engagement Strategy — Excel Learning Project
+# Customer Engagement Strategy — Excel Project

 Simulating a real-world CS Ops decision model using Excel — from data cleaning to engagement strategy.